Roofing Repair Tips For Homeowners

 Unlike painting a room or installing new cabinets, roof repair is one of the most significant forms of maintenance a homeowner can perform.
 Little granules in the gutter, leaking around skylights or chimney seals and cracked vent booting are all indicators that the roof should be repaired.
 First, locate the damaged portion of the roof.
 This can be done by running a garden hose up on the roof and looking for leak locations.

 When shingles are damaged, you must replace them immediately to prevent further leaks and more costly repairs.
-Colorado Springs Roofing can do this for you, but it’s also a project many homeowners can complete independently.
+Roofing can do this for you, but it’s also a project many homeowners can complete independently.
 You’ll need a few supplies: a flat bar, asphalt roofing cement, replacement shingles and roofing nails.

 If you are a roofer, you know that severe storms can cause shingle damage.
 Whether it’s caused by high winds, heavy hail, or flying debris, sudden and severe storms can affect every single shingle on your home’s roof.

 Begin by removing any loose shingles with the flat bar.
 Then, spread a thin layer of roofing cement on the back of the damaged shingle.
 Next, lay a brick on the shingle to act as a weight while the roofing cement dries.

 After the shingle is dry, you can nail it down using new roofing nails.
 If the damaged shingle is part of a two-course row, you’ll need to lift up the undamaged shingles above it to expose the nails in that second row.
 Use the pry bar to loosen the adhesive under the tabs of the shingles that are two rows above the damaged shingle (Photo 2).
 You’ll need to remove the nails from each of these shingles to free up the row above the damaged shingle and the damaged shingle.